Laura Poitras: All the Beauty and the Bloodshed (2022)

 All the Beauty and the Bloodshed is a 2022 documentary film which examines the life and career of photographer and activist Nan Goldin and her efforts to hold Purdue Pharma, owned by the Sackler family, accountable for the opioid epidemic.
 Goldin, a well known photographer whose work often documented the LGBT subcultures and the HIV/AIDS crisis, founded the advocacy group P.A.I.N.
 (Prescription Addiction Intervention Now) in 2017 after her own addiction to Oxycontin.
 P.A.I.N. specifically targets museums and other arts institutions to hold the art community accountable for its collaboration with the Sackler family and their well publicized financial support of the arts.
 The film was directed by Poitras.
 Poitras said, "Nan's art and vision has inspired my work for years, and has influenced generations of filmmakers."

 The film premiered on September 3, 2022, at the 79th Venice International Film Festival, where it was awarded the Golden Lion making it the second documentary (following Sacro GRA in 2013) to win the top prize at Venice.
 It also will screen at the 2022 New York Film Festival, where it will be the festival's centerpiece film and the official poster will be designed by Goldin.
 The film's distributor, Neon, said that the theatrical release would coincide with a retrospective of Goldin's work at the Moderna Museet, set to open October 29, 2022.
 The documentary became a Peabody Award winner in June 2024 at the 84th awards ceremony.

 Cover-Up (2025)

-In 2025, Poitras co-directed and produced alongside Mark Obenhaus, Cover-Up focusing on the journalism by Seymour Hersh.
-It will have its world premiere out of competition at the 82nd Venice International Film Festival and also screen at the 2025 New York Film Festival.
+In 2025, Poitras co-directed and produced alongside Mark Obenhaus, Cover-Up focusing on the journalism of Seymour Hersh.
+It had its world premiere out of competition at the 82nd Venice International Film Festival and also screened as part of the Main Slate at the 2025 New York Film Festival.